Written by: Lucase2767#9329

 2s after casting Searing Onslaught, casting the next Searing Onslaught in the combo deals 40% additional DMG.
 This effect lasts for 2s.

-Diluc’s 4th Constellation.
-The issue with this Constellation is that it doesn’t work if you don’t wait at least two seconds.
-As a result you need to either wait or weave in a 3rd Normal Attack in between Elemental Skills.
+As a result you need to either use your Normals slower or weave in a 3rd Normal Attack in between Elemental Skills.

 After casting Searing Onslaught, the next 2 Normal Attacks within the next 6s will have their DMG and ATK SPD increased by 30%.

 Additionally, Searing Onslaught will not interrupt the Normal Attack combo.

 Diluc’s best Constellation; allows him to tap into his very good 4th Normal Attack scaling in his best combo, makes animation canceling less necessary but easier, as well as the 30% ATK SPD being a huge buff.

 Although it makes Diluc faster, it has the downside of resetting upon dash or hard CC, so any dash or unlucky hit mid-combo could potentially make you lose DPS.
 Even when that happens, you can activate it again with another Skill, so it’s a worthwhile upgrade.